hpe-storage/scod/docs/cosi_driver/deployment.md

 | endpoint            | The S3 frontend network DNS subdomains address of the backend object storage system; that is, an HPE Alletra Storage MP X10000 system.
 | glcpUserClientId    | The HPE Green Lake API client ID.
 | glcpUserSecretKey   | The HPE Green Lake API client secret.
-| dsccZone            | The fully qualified domain name (FQDN) of the HPE Data Services Cloud Console zone.
+| dsccZone            | The fully qualified domain name (FQDN) of the HPE Data Services Cloud Console zone.For on-premise (Deneb) deployments, prefix the instance hostname with `dscc-api-`.
 | clusterSerialNumber | The backend storage system cluster serial number.

 The following parameters are deployment-specific.